DigitalClouds/grunt-closure-compiler/README.md

         }

-### `useFlagFile` property
+### `useFlagsFile` property

-If the `````useFlagFile````` property is true, Closure will read the flags from a file rather than from the command line.
+If the `````useFlagsFile````` property is true, Closure will read the flags from a file rather than from the command line.
 The task will write the flags to this file and use it instead of writing them straight to the command line.

 ## Note